open-zaak/open-zaak-market-consultation/README.md

 This is the archive of a market consultation where market parties were invited to help lay the foundation for a community around OpenZaak.
 This included co-creating codebase governance, community dynamics, and the product marketing around OpenZaak with the purpose of enabling market parties to pursue a sustainable business model.

-Working from some assumptions that were co-created by the participating municipalities and Dimpact a set of questions were published.
+A set of questions were developed based on assumptions that were co-created by Dimpact and the participating municipalities.
 Eleven responses were submitted, and some of them were also published publicly in this archive.
 From these responses a number of workshops were prepared and executed.
 Thanks to the workshops some conclusions could be drawn.
 Below you can find all material that was created during this process.

 ## Consultation contents